jar-chou/balance-car/README.md

 # balance-car
-A banlance car by using stm32 mcu &amp; mpu6050 &amp; Bluetooth module
+A balance car by using stm32 mcu &amp; mpu6050 &amp; Bluetooth module